 In order to legally enter Washington State waters, certain cargo, passenger, commercial fishing industry and other commercial vessels of 300 or more gross tons and all tank vessels and tank barges (Covered Vessels) are required to file and maintain with the Washington State Department of Ecology an approved oil spill contingency plan for the containment and cleanup of oil spills.
 In 2009, the Washington State legislature passed a separate law (ESSB 5344) which became effective July 1, 2010 (the “Act”).
-This Act requires all Covered Vessels to provide an emergency response towing vessel (ERTV) stationed at Neah Bay, Washington, if thase Covered Vessel transit the ERTV Transit Area.
+This Act requires all Covered Vessels to provide an emergency response system (ERS) that includes an emergency response towing vessel (ERTV) stationed at Neah Bay, Washington, if those Covered Vessels transit the ERS Transit Area.
 See also Revised Code of Washington (RCW) 88.46.130 - Emergency Response System.
-The Act defines the ERTV Transit Area to cover all Covered Vessel transits to or from a Washington port through the Strait of Juan de Fuca, except for transits extending no further west than Race Rocks Light.
-Contingency plans for Covered Vessels operating in the Strait of Juan de Fuca must now also address ERTV coverage.
+The Act defines the ERS Transit Area to cover all Covered Vessel transits to or from a Washington port through the Strait of Juan de Fuca, except for transits extending no further west than Race Rocks Light.
+Contingency plans for Covered Vessels operating in the Strait of Juan de Fuca must now also address ERS coverage.

 A Covered Vessel is defined in RCW 88.46.010(5) as “… a tank vessel, cargo vessel, or passenger vessel.”
-The RCW further defines a cargo vessel as “…a self-propelled ship in commerce, other than a tank vessel or a passenger vessel, of three hundred or more gross tons, including but not limited to, commercial fish processing vessels and freighters.”
-It also further defines passenger vessels as “…a ship of three hundred or more gross tons with a fuel capacity of at least six thousand gallons carrying passengers for compensation.”
+The RCW defines a "tank vessel" as "a ship that is constructed or adapted to carry, or that carries, oil in bulk as cargo or cargo residue, and that: (a) Operates on the waters of the state; or (b) Transfers oil in a port or place subject to the jurisdiction of this state.
+The RCW also defines a "cargo vessel" as “…a self-propelled ship in commerce, other than a tank vessel or a passenger vessel, of three hundred or more gross tons, including but not limited to, commercial fish processing vessels and freighters.”
+It also defines "passenger vessel" as “…a ship of three hundred or more gross tons with a fuel capacity of at least six thousand gallons carrying passengers for compensation.”

 In accordance with this state mandate, a maritime industry stakeholders group, through meetings and negotiations, developed a plan and method to provide for the ERTV as required by the Act.
 The stakeholders group also engaged in a process to identify and select a supplier for the ERTV.
 Foss Maritime’s JEFFREY FOSS was selected to be the ERTV.
 The stakeholders group then formed the ERTV Compliance Group (ERTV CG) in order to establish the means and organization to provide a year-round ERTV at Neah Bay and to make it available for the owners and operators of Covered Vessels and contingency plan holders to identify and include the ERTV in their required oil spill contingency plans.

 JEFFREY FOSS was the first tug on station at Neah Bay and has been replaced temporarily several times by other Foss Maritime tugs until in February of 2017 when MONTANA became the ERTV.
-MONTANA is likely to be the tug on station at least for the remainder of the current contract (2020).
+MONTANA was then relieved in August 2017 by DENISE FOSS which is likely to be the tug on station maybe for the remainder of the current contract (2020).
 Foss Maritime is under charter to the Washington State Maritime Cooperative (WSMC) which is serving as charterer per a service agreement with the ERTV CG.
 WSMC is a cooperative non-profit corporation which was created to develop, provide and maintain a State of Washington approved oil spill response plan covering the operations of various classes of vessels calling in Washington State waters.